The Bulgarian split squat is a great exercise to learn for just this purpose.

 Use chalk to increase your grip strength and prevent accidental slippage.

 Other Exercises Which Offer Similar Benefits

 The Bulgarian split squat is a great option if you have previously had back pain or are simply looking for a way to get big results without using massive weights.

-Here are a few other exercises which will also help to boost your lower body and core strength:
+Here are a few other exercises that will also help to boost your lower body and core strength:

-- The standard Barbell Squat This is done with a barbell in your hands or even two dumbbells.
-Simply stand straight then lower your body; keeping your back straight and your thighs should become parallel to the floor.
+- Standard Barbell Squat: This is done with a barbell in your hands or even two dumbbells.
+Simply stand straight, then lower your body keeping your back straight, and your thighs should become parallel to the floor.

-- The Step Up This simple exercise, with a dumbbell in each hand is incredibly effective.
-It is also a unilateral exercise and you will feel the burn!
+- Step-Up: This simple exercise with a dumbbell in each hand is incredibly effective.
+It is also a unilateral exercise, and you will feel the burn!
 You can even adjust the height or number of steps to increase the difficulty.

 The Bottom Line

 The bottom line is that there is no gain without pain.
 But the Bulgarian split squat should feel like you’re stretching your joints while your muscles start to burn.

 Doing this will help to boost your lower body strength.